yearico

 occurrence of one or more uncertain future events not within the control of the Bank; or

-• present obligation arising from a past event which is not recognised as it is not probable that an outflow of
+• present obligation arising from a past event which is not recognized as it is not probable that an outflow of

 resources will be required to settle the obligation or a reliable estimate of the amount of the obligation cannot